StryderUK/BluetoothHID/README.md

 ## About

+Initially I couldnt find a DualShock 4 library for the ESP32 that allowed pairing using the built-in BT module (some need the mac address of the connected PS4, and others need an external BT module).
+Luckily the latest ESP-IDF (v4.2) has a HID module that supported bluetooth.
+I got this to work in ESP-IDF, but the program would freeze, or I would get stack overflows due to the fast reporting of the DualShock 4 (filling the event queue up faster than it can process the events).
+So I decided to dig around to see if I could do some quick modifications to get it to work.

 This is a port of the ESP-IDF (v4.2) bluetooth and hid modules.
 The android core is currently not compiled with Bluetooth HID enable.
 When comiling with it enabled I then had issues with the event queue freezing as the device i was testing (DualShock 4) was filling up the event queue faster than it was being read.

 I have therefore disabled the event queue the HID and bluetooth components so this issue doesn't happen